The Bell Junction Improvements

 - Removing the footbridge, which does not comply with disability discrimination legislation because of the lack of ramps.

-A127 The Bell Junction improvements scheme will start from 1st September 2020 until Summer 2021.
+A127 The Bell Junction improvements scheme started on 1st September 2020 and is expected to be complete Summer 2021.

-Our contractor, (Eurovia) will be carrying out the improvements and will follow current Covid-19 government guidance with off-peak lane closures in operation between 9am and 3pm for much of the duration of this work.
+Our contractor, (Eurovia) is carrying out the improvements and will follow current Covid-19 government guidance with off-peak lane closures in operation between 9am and 3pm for much of the duration of this work.

 During these works a Public Liaison Officer will be on-site to update local residents, businesses and drivers about any possible disruptions.

-School crossing patrol officers across the A127 during term times are also provided.
+School crossing patrol officers are in place across the A127 during term times.